Simbomb/Diverse/README.md

 Fill-A-Pix is also a javascript project that is using p5.js library.
 This is my own version of fill-a-pix which is a pixel art puzzle.

-Tetris contains program that is written in C and uses Assembly.
+tetris_main contains program that is written in C and uses Assembly.
 It is made for a chipkit in which you use C programming logic along with the chipkit base code.

 HTTP_TCP_Server contains a networking server written in Java and it is based on socket server programming.
 We can have a concurrent http server that uses tcp as it's transport layer.